philnewm/setup_automation/smb_mount/README.md

-Basic SMB Server for testing
+SMB mount setup based on systemd mount files
 =========

 This creates the required systemd mount files to mount smb shares on boot.